 Currency: Philippine Peso written as ₱ or PHP

 Capital: Manila, Luzon

-For more help before you visit the Philippines, visit our Travel Information page.
+For help regarding Visa and travel requirements, visit our Travel Information page.

-Want more?
+Want to know more?
 Check out Fun Facts About The Philippines

 Pin this post for future reference!